henrikfroehling/Trakt.NET/README.md

 Some examples that Trakt.NET can be used for include:
 - Retrieve information about movies and TV shows, including details such as titles, descriptions, ratings and release dates
 - Tracking what TV shows and movies a user is watching, has watched or wants to watch
-- Providing recommendations for TV shows and movies bases on a user's watch history
+- Providing recommendations for TV shows and movies based on a user's watch history
 - Building custom TV show and movie lists

 To use Trakt.NET, you will need to obtain an API key from Trakt and follow the guidelines for using the API.